masumi-network/kodosumi/docs/develop.md

 app = ServeAPI()
 ```

-The `ServeAPI()` initialization creates a FastAPI application with kodosumi-specific extensions.
+The `ServeAPI()` initialization creates a FastAPI application with Kodosumi-specific extensions.
 It provides automatic OpenAPI documentation, error handling, authentication and access control, input validation, and some configuration management.

 The `app` instance will be used to define the service _endpoint_ with `@app.enter` and to define service meta data following [OpenAPI specification](https://swagger.io/specification/#operation-object).
 We will do this in step **11** of this guide.
 Before we specify the inputs model.